RiL3z/RiL3z.github.io/_posts/2020-11-22-Adventures-Python.md

 ```
 1
 ```
-The next thing [the tutorial](https://www.programiz.com/python-programming/tutorial) introduces us to a method for accepting and working with user input:
+The next thing [the tutorial](https://www.programiz.com/python-programming/tutorial) introduces us to is a method for accepting and working with user input:
 **PROGRAM**
 ```python3
 someInput = input("Enter some text here:")